Admission for the January 2025 academic session is ongoing Apply Now!

 Administrative Theory 2

-• Discuss the utility of the theory of administration; and
+• Discuss the utility of the theory of administration.

 • Recommend better administrative practices for the Nigerian public service.